Skip to main content

 Toronto Blue Jays: Carlos Delgado (336)

 Joe Carter crushed one of the most memorable home runs in Toronto Blue Jays history with a walk-off home run in Game 6 of the 1993 World Series.
 However, he's only No. 5 on the all-time Blue Jays home run list with 203.
-Carlos Delgado leads the Blue Jays comfortably, followed by Jose Bautista (288) and Edwin Encarnacion (239).
+Carlos Delgado leads the Blue Jays comfortably, followed by Jose Bautista (288), Edwin Encarnacion (239) and Vernon Wells (223).

 Washington Nationals: Ryan Zimmerman (284)

-Zimmerman retired last season with a franchise-best in home runs, finishing well ahead of Vladimir Guerrero (234), who had previously held the record as a member of the Montreal Expos from 1996 to 2003.
-Andre Dawson had 225 homers, while Gary Carter hit 220 for the Expos.
+Zimmerman retired after the 2023 season with a franchise-best in home runs, finishing well ahead of Vladimir Guerrero (234), who had previously held the record as a member of the Montreal Expos from 1996 to 2003.
+Andre Dawson had 225 homers, while Gary Carter hit 220 and Tim Wallach added 204 for the Expos.